vk-cs/docs-public/docs/en/main/base/k8s/operations/manage-cluster/manage-cluster.md

 <tabpanel>

 1. Go to [VK Cloud personal account](https://mcs.mail.ru/app/).
-1. Select the project and the region where the necessary cluster is located.
+1. Select the project where the necessary cluster is located.
 1. Go to **Containers** → **Kubernetes Clusters**.
 1. Click on the name of the necessary cluster.
 A page with information will open.